Advice for the Tengyur Translation Project

 Collaborating through a Wiki

 I’d like to continue my presentation of the tools that we’ve developed with the Berzin Archives, specifically in this context: how we facilitate cooperation among our teams and within each team too.
 What we have created is an internal wiki, a Wikipedia type of tool, on our network drive.
-It’s intended for the technical team, the audio team, and the translation teams.
+It’s intended for the technical team, the audio team and the translation teams.

 For the translation teams, we have a general section – by the way, everybody who works on the project then gets access to this wiki – we have a general section relevant to all language sections, and then the sections for each language.
 What’s common to everybody is the general format for all documents and material that is going to be submitted for the project.

-We haven’t implemented this yet, but what we would like to do is that the editors of the language section who ask the question could flag in the menu tool that the text has questions and answers in the wiki, so that when the text gets assigned in another language section, the translator and editor can be notified beforehand that there is material in the wiki concerning that text – of problematic passages.
+We haven’t implemented this yet, but what we would like to do is that the editors of the language section who ask the question could flag in the menu tool that the text has questions and answers in the wiki so that when the text gets assigned in another language section; the translator and editor can be notified beforehand that there is material in the wiki concerning that text, of problematic passages.

-Then also there are general translation styles that can also be dealt with in this wiki type of fashion.
+Also, there are general translation styles that can be dealt with in this wiki type of fashion.
 For instance, some languages don’t have all the verb tenses of English, and they certainly don’t have all the verb tenses of Sanskrit.
-Tibetan is a good example of that, or Chinese is an even stronger example.
-So you have an area for discussion of how you are going to handle the distinctions of the different tenses in your language.
-And eventually, through a discussion that can be held on the wiki so everybody can read it, you might come up with a guideline based on a general agreement, or several options to use, if there’s no consensus.
-Or how you’re going to break up yat-tat type of complex sentences, which in some languages you simply can’t replicate, like Urdu, for example.
+Tibetan is a good example of that, or Chinese is an even stronger example, so we have an area for discussion of how we are going to handle the distinctions of the different tenses in your language.
+Eventually, through a discussion that can be held on the wiki so that everybody can read it, we might come up with a guideline based on a general agreement or several options to use if there’s no consensus.

+Or how we’re going to break up yat-tat type of complex sentences, which in some languages, we simply can’t replicate, like Urdu, for example.
 Sanskrit likes to repeat words in poetical forms.
 Tibetan is okay with this, but this is considered extremely bad style in some languages, for instance, Russian.
-So my Russian translator’s always complaining about that in verses, and they want to change it.
-And so then how are you going to deal with this?
-You can have a discussion.
+Our Russian translators are always complaining about that in verses, and they want to change it.
+Then, how are we going to deal with this?
+We can have a discussion.

-Another issue that can be resolved here or discussed in this wiki thing is how much Sanskrit to leave in, or how you’re going to deal with poetry, in terms of meter.
-Are there suggestions for how you might deal with that in your language; to deal with shloka meter?
-And this can also be a very convenient place for discussion of terminological issues that don’t fit into just one term in the glossary.
-Like how you’re going to deal with sems, shes-pa, rig-pa, rnam-shes, gtso-sems, sems-byung, etc, all of these sort of terms.
-Because some languages might have many more terms that might be available for use; but then other languages, like Spanish, might not have so many.
-And so again these are things that can be discussed and then used by the internal translators.
+There’s also the big problem of classical versus colloquial language: in regard to style, in regard to grammar, in regard to terminology.
+This is especially relevant with Chinese and Japanese.
+How much classical Chinese are we going to throw into our translation?
+We’re not just talking about technical terms; we’re talking about little words like “and” or the genitive indicator.
+These sorts of things can be dealt with in a classical or in a colloquial way.
+Another issue that can be resolved here or discussed in this wiki system is how much Sanskrit to leave in or how you’re going to deal with poetry in terms of meter.
+Are there suggestions for how you might deal with that in your language, to deal with shloka meter?
+This can also be a very convenient place for discussion of terminological issues that don’t fit into just one term in the glossary.
+Like how you’re going to deal with sems, shes-pa, rig-pa, rnam-shes, gtso-sems, sems-byung, etc., all of these sort of terms.
+Because some languages might have many more terms that might be available for use, but then other languages, like Spanish, might not have so many.
+Again, these are things that can be discussed and then used by the internal translators.

-So, like this, I think there are many ways we can use electronic tools to facilitate cooperation among various workers on the project.
+Like this, I think there are many ways we can use electronic tools to facilitate cooperation among various workers on the project.

 Thank you.